Antoinette de Maignelais

-Antoinette de Maignelais ([ɑ̃twanɛt də mɛɲlɛ]; 1434–1474) was the chief mistress of Charles VII of France from 1450 until his death.
-The Baroness of Villequier by marriage, she replaced her cousin Agnès Sorel as the king's favourite mistress after Sorel's sudden death in 1450.
-Later in life she was the mistress of Francis II, Duke of Brittany.
-She acted as the spy on Charles VII on behalf of his son, Louis XI.
+Antoinette de Maignelais ([ɑ̃twanɛt də mɛɲlɛ]; 1434–1474) was the cousin of Agnès Sorel, favorite mistress of Charles VII of France until her sudden death in 1450.
+Married to André de Villequier, one of the king's mignons, she enjoyed a short but fruitful marriage, bearing two sons, until his death in 1454.
+Antoinette was reportedly her cousin's successor as royal mistress, according to contemporary chroniclers, although she had no children by the king.
+By 1459 she became the mistress of Francis II, Duke of Brittany.
+It was rumored that she spied on Charles VII on behalf of his son, Louis XI.

 Life

 Antoinette was the daughter of Jean II de Maignelais and Marie de Jouy.
-Through her father she was a first cousin of Agnès Sorel, who served Charles VII as his titular mistress from roughly 1441 until her sudden death in 1450.
+Through her father she was a first cousin of Agnès Sorel, who was Charles VII's mistress from roughly 1444 until her sudden death from mercury poisoning in 1450.

 Even before her cousin's death, Antoinette had caught the king's eye.
 In 1448, when she was fourteen years old, he gave her the lands of Maignelais, which had been the object of a long lawsuit between her ancestor Raoul de Maignelais and the Duke de Bourbon.
 In the end, the estate had remained in the duke's possession.

 Royal Mistress

-In her sixteenth year, shortly after Agnès died, Antoinette became the royal mistress of Charles VII.
-In connection to this, Charles VII married Antoinette to his first gentleman of the bedchamber, André, Baron de Villequier (d.
+In her sixteenth year, shortly after Agnès died, Antoinette joined the tight band surrounding Charles VII; some chroniclers presumed that she was his new mistress.
+Charles VII married Antoinette to his first gentleman of the bedchamber, André, Baron de Villequier (d.
 1454), of Guerche in Touraine.
-On this occasion the king presented Antoinette with the isles of Oleron, Marennes, and Arvert as a marriage portion, with a pension of 6,000 livres a year for life.
+On this occasion the king presented Antoinette with the isles of Oléron, Marennes, and Arvert as a marriage portion, with a pension of 6,000 livres a year for life.
 The letters granting these advantages are dated October, 1450.
 For her and her husband, the king ordered the construction of the Château de la Guerche.

-In 1458, Charles presented her daughter, Jeanne de Maignelais, with 8,250 francs upon her marriage to the Sire of Rochefort.
-Antoinette also had another daughter.
-Charles VII acknowledged neither daughter.

-During her tenure as royal mistress in France, Antoinette co-operated with the Dauphin (the future Louis XI of France) with whom the King was in a strained relationship, and informed the Dauphin about his father, thus in effect acting as the spy of the Dauphin upon the King.
+It was reported that Antoinette co-operated with the Dauphin (the future Louis XI of France) with whom the King was in a strained relationship, and sent information to the dauphin about his father, thus in effect acting as the spy of the dauphin upon the King.